EricssonResearch/EST-OSCORE/draft-selander-ace-coap-est-oscore.md

 # OSCORE and Authenticated Key Establishment

 EST-oscore clients and servers MUST perform mutual authentication.
-The client MUST authenticate the server before making the enrolment request.
+The client MUST authenticate the server before the enrolment is complete.
 The server MUST authenticate the client before issuing a certificate.
-Prior to the initial enrollment the client MUST be configured with an Implicit or Explicit Trust Anchor (TA) {{RFC7030}} database, enabling the client to authorize the server.
+The client MUST be configured with an Implicit or Explicit Trust Anchor (TA) {{RFC7030}} database, enabling the client to authorize the server.
 During the initial enrollment the client SHOULD populate its Explicit TA database and use it for subsequent authentications.

 EST-oscore, like EST-coaps, supports certificate-based authentication between EST client and server.
 This specification replaces the DTLS handshake in EST-coaps with the lightweight authenticated key exchange protocol EDHOC {{I-D.ietf-lake-edhoc}} and provides additional authentication methods, see {{edhoc}} and {{alternative-auth}}.